 What happens after you report illegally dumped rubbish

-If we cannot find out who dumped the rubbish then we will remove it within 2 working days.
+If Council cannot find out who dumped the rubbish, officers will work to remove the rubbish within 2 working days.

 If we are able to identify the person who dumped the rubbish, we send a notice advising them of a breach of the Environment Protection Act 1970 and issue them with a fine and clean-up costs.
 In these cases it may take longer than 2 working days to remove the rubbish.